 For more information about issues associated with disability refer to the Disabled Persons section of SafetyToolbox Online Resources.
+For more information about PEEPs refer to the guide in the Fire section of SafetyToolbox Online Resources.

 7. Display Screen Equipment

 For the purposes of this document, we define display screen equipment as a device or equipment that has an alphanumeric or graphic display screen and includes both conventional display screens and those used in emerging technologies such as laptops, touch screens etc.